splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-compose-MacOS.md

 (if the optional mount is uncommented above).

-* IMPORTANT:  When creating the directories above, ensure the directories created match the volume mounts specified in the `docker-compose.yml` file.
+* IMPORTANT:  When creating the directories above, ensure the directories created match the volume mounts specified in the `docker-compose.yml` file (if used).
 Failure to do this will cause SC4S to abort at startup.

 # Configure the SC4S environment